About the Partnership for Prescription Assistance®

 Can Medicare and Medicaid beneficiaries qualify for prescription assistance?

-While each patient assistance program has its own eligibility criteria, some programs do provide prescription assistance for Medicare beneficiaries who do not have full prescription drug benefits.
+Each patient assistance program has its own eligibility criteria.
+Some programs may provide assistance for Medicare beneficiaries who cannot afford their medicines and who meet financial criteria.

 Can the Partnership for Prescription Assistance enroll seniors in the Medicare Prescription Drug Benefit?

-The Partnership for Prescription Assistance cannot directly enroll seniors in the Medicare drug program.
-However, we do provide seniors with information regarding the enrollment process.
+The Partnership for Prescription Assistance cannot enroll seniors in Medicare.
+However, we do provide seniors with information regarding enrollment.

 Prescription Drugs & Medications